scalecube/scalecube-cluster/README.md

 It provides an implementation of [SWIM](http://www.cs.cornell.edu/~asdas/research/dsn02-swim.pdf) cluster membership protocol for Java VM.

 It is an efficient and scalable weakly-consistent distributed group membership protocol based on gossip-style communication between the nodes in the cluster.
-Read my [blog post](http://www.antonkharenko.com/2015/09/swim-distributed-group-membership.html) with distilled notes on the SWIM paper for more details.
+Read [blog post](http://www.antonkharenko.com/2015/09/swim-distributed-group-membership.html) with distilled notes on the SWIM paper for more details.

 It is using a [random-probing failure detection algorithm](http://www.antonkharenko.com/2015/08/scalable-and-efficient-distributed.html) which provides